Santa Cruz, California: Transportation

 State Routes 1 and 17 are the main roads in and out of Santa Cruz, with the latter being the primary route north to San Jose and the rest of the San Francisco Bay Area.
 Geographically constrained between the Santa Cruz Mountains and the Monterey Bay, the narrow transportation corridor served by SR 1, California's Pacific Coast Highway, suffers excessive congestion.
 The ramp from SR 1 northbound to SR 17 southbound, onto Ocean Street, is commonly known as the "fish hook" due to its tightening curve.
 A project to widen the highway and this interchange was begun in 2006 and completed in the fall of 2008.

 The nearest airports served by major commercial airlines are San Jose International Airport, Monterey Regional Airport, San Francisco International Airport, and Oakland International Airport.
 The nearest public airport of any kind is Watsonville Municipal Airport, about eight miles to the southeast, which serves general aviation users.

-Horsecars offered tram service from 1876, and the Santa Cruz, Garfield Park, and Capitola Electric Railroad began operations in 1881.
+Horsecars offered tram service from 1876, and the Santa Cruz, Garfield Park and Capitola Electric Railway began operations in 1881.
 The Union Traction Company consolidated three electric tram service routes in 1904.
 One line ran from DeLaveaga Park along Water Street and Pacific Avenue to the beach, another from Ocean Cliffs to downtown along what would become SR 1, and a line through Seabright to Capitola was completed in 1906.
 Competition from automobiles ended streetcar service in 1926.
 The Santa Cruz Metropolitan Transit District now provides bus service throughout Santa Cruz County.

-Amtrak serves Santa Cruz via Amtrak Thruway Motorcoach from rail connections at Amtrak San Jose Diridon Train Station operated by the Santa Cruz Metropolitan Transit District by way of a partnership with the Amtrak, Capitol Corridor, and Santa Clara Valley Transportation Authority.
+Amtrak serves Santa Cruz via Amtrak Thruway from rail connections at Amtrak San Jose Diridon Train Station operated by the Santa Cruz Metropolitan Transit District by way of a partnership with the Amtrak, Capitol Corridor, and Santa Clara Valley Transportation Authority.
 Other rail connections such as Altamont Corridor Express and Caltrain are also available at Amtrak's San Jose passenger station.

 Greyhound Lines bus service is another, albeit less commonly used, option for visiting Santa Cruz.

 Santa Cruz has an extensive network of bike lanes and bike paths.
 Most major roads have bike lanes, and wide bike lanes were recently installed on Beach Street, near the Santa Cruz Beach Boardwalk.
 Additionally, there are levee bike paths along the San Lorenzo River.
 A Rail Trail – a bicycle and pedestrian path beside an existing coastal train track—is under consideration.

 The Santa Cruz, Big Trees and Pacific Railway operates diesel-electric tourist trains between the Santa Cruz Beach Boardwalk and Roaring Camp in Felton, through Henry Cowell Redwoods State Park, with its famous Redwood Grove walking trail.

 The Santa Cruz Railroad was a narrow gauge railroad that operated between Santa Cruz and Pajaro.